Oregon has a “Banana Belt?”

 “You’ll gain some elevation for sure, get a cardiac workout but halfway thru it’s all downhill.
 You begin on a fairly moderate ascent, but it isn’t long before you get into a steep climb.
 Once you get to the peak, it’s all downhill the rocky trail so you have to watch your step.”

-Resistant to insects and disease, redwoods are the ultimate old growth trees and they can reach a thousand years old or more.
+Resistant to insects and disease, redwoods are the ultimate old-growth trees and they can reach a thousand years old or more.
 Managed by the US Forest Service, be sure to pick up a free brochure at the trailhead to help guide you to better understanding of the varied plant species you will see on the Redwood Nature Trail.
 The giant’s endurance is remarkable and provides the sort of perspective that will bring a smile to your face.

-“You will see redwoods, myrtlewood, rhodies and huckleberries,” noted Phillips.
+“You will see redwoods, myrtlewood, rhodies and huckleberries,” notes Phillips.
 “It is all so diverse due to the mild climate and heavy rain (average is more than 100 inches each year) and moderate temperatures.
 That is really what makes it possible for all the species to grow together.
-So, take a hike through the Oregon Redwoods and see a side of Oregon that guarantees a lot of fun.”
+So, take a hike through the Oregon redwoods and see a side of Oregon that guarantees a lot of fun.”